mrchair2157/curly-adventure/README.md

 if there are any ways to make my code more effectent please tell me. i also need a way to get a bunch of numbers for a mean median and mode, I think command line arguments and reading them in from a text file. main is developoment and the releases branch are(should be stable) stable working release

+I have moved on from this and will be archiving it.
+It is filled with what i think is bad code.